GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

     **NOTE**: The `filters` used in the command above searched for **Running** instances based on the AMI `image-id`.
 If multiple instances match these filters then the `LaunchTime` value retrieved from the query will help determine which instance is the latest launched.
     {: .notice--tip }

-4. SSH into new `bookstore-api` instance.
+4. SSH into the new `bookstore-api` instance.

     ```bash
     ssh ec2-54-188-3-235.us-west-2.compute.amazonaws.com
     ```

-5. Pull latest **Bookstore** application code from repository.
+5. Pull latest **Bookstore** application code from the repository.

     ```bash
     $ cd ~/apps/bookstore_api && git pull